SalomePlatform/hexablock/doc/creategrids.rst

 To create a cartesian grid, the following data are required:

 - the vertex of the initial hexahedron
-- the vector corrsponding to the diametrically opposite vertex to the initial vertex
+- the vector corresponding to the diametrically opposite vertex to the initial vertex
 - the number of repetition of this hexahedra along the three axes (n(x), n(y) and n(z))